tokenami/tokenami/README.md

 ### Aliases

-You can define aliases for Tokenami properties in your config.
 Aliases allow you to create shorthand names for properties or other aliases.
-The array should be in longhand to shorthand order.

-For instance, the `p` alias below is defined as a shorthand for `px`, `pl`, and `pr` aliases.
-Since `px` is shorthand for `pr` and `pl` it must come after them in the array.

 ```ts
 module.exports = createConfig({